 Other vascular problems are positively associated with prostate health, too—for example, ischemic heart disease.
 According to studies, the frequency of coronary artery disease is higher in men with prostate enlargement.
 Moreover, researchers suggest that these conditions are closely related to one another.

-Prostate enlargement is not the same as prostate cancer but causes similar symptoms.
+An enlarged prostate is not the same as prostate cancer but causes similar symptoms.
 Patients with lower urinary tract symptoms should check their prostate after reaching 40 years.

 After this age, prostate enlargement becomes more prevalent.
 That’s especially the case if we have other predisposing factors, such as obesity and sedentary behavior.